josmet52/pidcmes/readme.md

 output from "1" to "0".
 The PI measures the time elapsed between the launch of the measurement and the moment when the comparator output goes from "1" to "0".
-Knowing the characteristics of the circuit R1, C1 it is possible to claculate the value of the voltage applied to the input BBU-BAT by the formula:
+Knowing the characteristics of the circuit R1, C1 it is possible to calculate the value of the voltage applied to the input BBU-BAT by the formula

-*Insert équation*
+*équation to be inserted*

 Where UTRIG = reference voltage (2.5V) and TMES = time elapsed between start of the measurement and the moment when the comparator output changes from